rism-international/pdf-export/README.md

 Background
 -----------
+1. Preprocessing
+At first the marcxml-file is transformed to a preprocessing xml, which is later used for building the PDF as well as the indices.
+Every node could have to attributes:
+* before: LaTex-code inserted before the node content
+* after: appended LaTex-content to the node content

-1. XSLT
+2. XSLT

-The process is called from the pdf.rb-script.
-Main target of the script is the build of a related .TEX-file in prepartion for pdftex.
+This process is called from the pdf.rb-script.
+Main target of the script is the build of a related .TEX-file using the preprocessing file.
 At the current state the XSLT also defines the order of the resulting document.

-2. PDFtex
+3. PDFtex

 During the next step the .TEX-file is calling some subroutines:
 * Creating textfiles with the Plaine & Easy-code.